 - Insurance, reinsurance and financial markets;

 - the business' strategy and business model;

-- the System of Governance, including compliance;
+- the System of Governance;

-- financial and actuarial analysis;
+- financial and actuarial literacy;

-- the regulatory framework and requirements.
+- the legal and regulatory context and requirements;

-- the valuation model (risk model);
+- the internal model (risk model);

 - · planning, controlling and reporting;

 - non-life insurance technical knowledge;

 - asset management;

-- accounting and audit;
+- accounting and auditing;

 - internal controls and risk management;

 - marketing and sales;

-- information and communication technology;
+- · information and communication technology

+- remuneration;

 - organisation and change management;

+- fitness and propriety;

-- human resources management;
+- · human resources management.

-- Law (insurance, tax).

-Collective qualification requirements have also been developed in the Fit & Proper policy in terms of skills and professional behaviour for the members of the Board of Directors and of the Executive Committee.
+Collective qualification requirements have also been developed in the Fit & Proper policy in terms of skills and professional behaviour for the members of the governing bodies.

-These criteria concern both the members of the Executive Committee, who must make the appropriate decisions taking into account the business model, risk appetite and the markets in which DKV Belgium operates, and the members of the Board of Directors, who must decide on strategy and be able to monitor the decisions taken by the Executive Committee in a constructive manner.
+As regards to the criteria applicable to the members of the Executive Committee, they must make the appropriate decisions taking into account the business model, risk appetite and the markets in which DKV Belgium operates, and as regards to those applicable to the members of the Board of Directors, they must decide on strategy and be able to monitor the decisions taken by the Executive Committee in a constructive manner.